jspsych/jsPsych/docs/plugins/jspsych-RDK.md

     type: "RDK",
     number_of_apertures: 3, //This needs to be set if more than one aperture
     trial_duration: 10000,
-    RDK_type: 3,
+    RDK_type: 3, //Applied to all apertures if only one value
     aperture_width: 200, //Applied to all apertures if only one value
-    number_of_dots: [50, 200, 100], //Different parameter for each aperture
+    number_of_dots: [50, 200, 100], //Different parameter for each aperture.
+Array length must equal number_of_apertures
     aperture_center_x: [(window.innerWidth/2)-300,window.innerWidth/2,(window.innerWidth/2)+300] //Separate the apertures on the screen (window.innerWidth/2 is the middle of the screen)
 };
 ```